-It is always good to keep reviewing your investment portfolio periodically and year-end is a good time for this.
+It is always good to keep reviewing your investment portfolio periodically; year-end is a good time for this.
 This is to ensure that your portfolio is on track.
-Take a note of the total returns your portfolio has generated this year.
+Also, take note of the total returns your portfolio has generated this year.

-Check whether your portfolio is well diversified or not, there shouldn't be more funds of the same category, as it may lead to over-diversification and ultimately hurt your returns.
-You can consolidate your portfolio in such a way that you have only one top-performing fund under each category.
+Check whether your portfolio is well diversified; there shouldn't be more funds of the same category, as it may lead to over-diversification and ultimately hurt your returns.
+Instead, you can consolidate your portfolio with only one top-performing fund under each category.

-Also, check whether the asset allocation between debt and equity is as per your goals.
+Also, check whether the asset allocation between debt and equity is per your goals.
 For instance, if your portfolio is predominantly equity-oriented, you can increase exposure to debt funds( you can choose liquid funds) to create a balanced portfolio.
-Investing in liquid funds will not only allow you to meet expenses during an emergency but also minimize short term losses due to equity.
+In addition, investing in liquid funds will allow you to meet expenses during an emergency and minimize short-term losses due to equity.

 And finally, check the performance of individual funds.
-If you see that the past returns of this fund compared to other funds in the same category is lower, then you can stop SIP.
-You can then channelize your money to a well-performing fund in the same category instead.
+If you see that the past returns of this fund compared to other funds in the same category are lower, then you can stop SIP.
+You can then channel your money to a well-performing fund in the same class instead.

-This is another extremely important exercise which needs your utmost attention while assessing the current year and planning ahead.
+This is another essential exercise which needs your utmost attention while assessing the current year and planning.
 Tax planning should never be a standalone, last-minute activity.
 It should be included in your financial plan.
 Watch out where you stand in being taxed.
 If you are at the margin of crossing over to the higher tax slab, manage your deductions and work on your increased tax exposure.

 Invest in avenues that fetch you dual benefits- high returns and tax benefits.
-ELSS or Equity Linked Savings Scheme is one such option that comes with dual benefit of tax deductions and high returns.
-Also, they have the lowest lock-in among other tax saving instruments which is an added advantage.
+ELSS or Equity Linked Savings Scheme is one option that comes with dual benefits of tax deductions and high returns.
+Also, they have the lowest lock-in among other tax-saving instruments, which is an added advantage.
 Plan your taxes in advance and fully utilize the exemption limit.

 It's good to enter a new year with minimal to no debt.
-Plan your finances in a way the equips you to clear off your loans and debts as soon as possible.
-Your priority should be to pay off short term loans first that accrue a higher rate of interest.
+So plan your finances in a way that equips you to clear off your loans and debts as soon as possible.
+Your priority should be to pay off short-term loans that accrue a higher interest rate.
 For instance, credit card debt should be finished off at the earliest.
-Then move on to long term loans say home loan etc and accommodate their complete or partial repayment in your financial plan, as the case may be.
+Then move on to long-term loans, say home loans etc. and accommodate their complete or partial repayment in your financial plan, as the case may be.

-End of the year also fetches you goodies in the form of festival bonuses.
-Also factoring the increment you may get next year, you can proportionally increase your contribution towards your long term investments.
-For instance, if currently, you are contributing 20% of your income towards investments, consider making it 25% to 30% depending on your family requirements.
+The end of the year also fetches your goodies in the form of festival bonuses.
+Also, factoring in the increment you may get next year, you can proportionally increase your contribution towards your long-term investments.
+For instance, if currently, you are contributing 20% of your income towards investments, consider making it 25% to 30%, depending on your family's requirements.

-This is the time you must review your insurance policies and if you are not insured yet, you must plan to do so in the coming year.
-Do not consider insurance as an investment, rather it is a life cover that will ensure that your family will not get stranded if something unfortunate happens to you. always go for plain-vanilla insurance schemes that come with lesser premium and higher or similar coverage as other fancy products in the market.
+This is when you must review your insurance policies, and if you are not insured yet, you must plan to do so in the coming year.
+Do not consider insurance as an investment; instead, it is a life cover that will ensure your family will not get stranded if something unfortunate happens to you.
+Always go for plain-vanilla insurance schemes with lesser premiums and higher or similar coverage as other fancy products in the market.

-While you look back at the passing year and plan ahead, take a minute to appreciate the financial milestones you have achieved as well as take note of the lows.
-Make a new plan factoring in all variables and try to stick to it.
-However, make sure your plan is flexible enough to accommodate occasional splurges so that you don't feel guilty about indulging yourself and your family.
+While you reflect on the passing year and plan, take a minute to appreciate the financial milestones you have achieved, and note the lows.
+Then, please make a new plan factoring all variables and stick to it.
+However, ensure your plan is flexible enough to accommodate occasional splurges so that you don't feel guilty about indulging yourself and your family.